Last updated on September 13th, 2021 at 12:51 pm

 What Is Driving in Romania Like?

-However, we are very sad to say that drivers in Romania are careless, to say the least.
-Incidents of speeding and overtaking by trucks (on two-lane roads, remember?) were frustratingly frequent.
 Moreover, heavy traffic is yet another problem to take into consideration while driving through Romania, especially during weekends and public holidays.
 Last but not least, the condition of some roads requires extra attention so as not to damage your car.

-Our 8-Day Romania Itinerary
+Our One-Week Romania Itinerary

-To be entirely accurate, we spent 8 days/9 nights in Romania.
-While planning our Romania road trip itinerary, we chose to fly to Bucharest late at night, stay at a hotel near the airport and begin our road trip first thing the following morning.
-By the way, the hotel we stayed at offered us free shuttle transfers to and from the airport which was extremely convenient.
-Not to mention that we had an incredibly relaxing sleep in an impeccably clean and remarkably comfortable room for just 35€.
+The hotel we stayed at offered us free shuttle transfers to and from the airport which was extremely convenient.
+Not to mention that we had an incredibly relaxing sleep in an impeccably clean and remarkably comfortable room.

-Day 1: Bucharest – Targoviste – Brasov
+Day 1: Bucharest – Targoviste – Peleş Castle – Brasov

 Bucharest